 Callimanchus, 305-240 BC, Greek poet and Chief Librarian of the famed Alexandrian library, wrote about the pais as same sex lover in his literature.

 Ancient Alexandria, Egypt was a cosmopolitan city of Jews, Egyptians, Greeks and Romans, a prosperous trade center for East and West.
-Its library encouraged the mingling of different cultures and spiritual traditions.
+Its large library encouraged the mingling of different cultures and spiritual traditions.
 For a time Alexandria was the greatest center of learning in the ancient world.

 Alexandria was also the center of pagan mysticism and the birthplace of the most celebrated schools of gnosticism.
 The Alexandrian library was the most famous library of the ancient world.
 It was part of a complex called the Alexandrian Museum or Temple of the Muses.
-The library and museum were founded in the 3rd century BC and maintained by a long succession of Ptolemies, rulers of ancient Egypt.
+The library and museum were founded in the 3rd century BC and maintained by a long line of Ptolemies, rulers of ancient Egypt.

 An auxiliary library was established about 235 BC in the Serapeum, a temple dedicated to the god Serapis.
 The Alexandrian library systematically collected the knowledge of the ancient world and at its peak is estimated to have held 400,000 to 700,000 scrolls and papyri.
 In AD 272 the Alexandrian museum and main library were destroyed in the civil war under the Roman emperor Aurelian.

 [The] "Sacred Band of three hundred chosen men... composed of young men attached to each other by personal affection... a band cemented by friendship grounded upon love is never to be broken, and invincible; since the lovers, ashamed to be base in sight of their beloved, and the beloved before their lovers, willingly rush into danger for the relief of one another.”